luizbgomide/sovereign/rules.md

 There are four types of saving throws.
 Usually it will be obvious which type is most appropriate for a threat, but the GM can decide in marginal situations.

 <strong id="physical">Physical</strong> saves resist exhaustion, poisons, diseases, or other bodily afflictions.
-A PC’s Physical saving throw target is equal to 16 minus their character level and the highest of their Str or Con.
+A Delver's Physical saving throw target is equal to 16 minus their character level and the highest of their Str or Con.

 <strong id="evasion">Evasion</strong> saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
-A PC’s Evasion saving throw target is equal to 16 minus their character level and the highest of their Dex or Int.
+A Delver’s Evasion saving throw target is equal to 16 minus their character level and the highest of their Dex or Int.

 <strong id="mental">Mental</strong> saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
-A PC’s Mental saving throw target is equal to 16 minus their character level and the highest of their Wis or Cha.
+A Delver’s Mental saving throw target is equal to 16 minus their character level and the highest of their Wis or Cha.

-**Luck** saves are used when only blind chance can save a PC, regardless of their native abilities.
-A PC’s Luck saving throw target is equal to 16 minus their character level, unmodified by their attributes.
+**Luck** saves are used when only blind chance can save a Delver, regardless of their native abilities.
+A Delver’s Luck saving throw target is equal to 16 minus their character level, unmodified by their attributes.

 NPCs have a single saving throw target equal to 15 minus half their rounded-down hit dice.
 Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.